-Consideration #1: Improve product titles and descriptions.
+Consideration #1: Improve product titles and descriptions

 Your products may not be showing up for long-tail searches on Google if their product descriptions are not detailed enough.
 Since Google uses your product inventory information to monitor your products and deliver search results, it’s essential that your titles and descriptions contain as many attributes as possible so that they appear as broad match or long-tail searches.

-Consideration #2: Use a product ID to monitor metrics.
+Consideration #2: Use a product ID to monitor metrics

 In the Dimensions tab of Google Shopping, you can use the Item ID option to go beyond overall campaign performance and pay attention to individual performance parameters for each individual item within a product type or product group.
 This allows you to focus carefully on the ins and outs of each product to optimize them and increase their chances of ranking.

-Consideration #3: Look at Devices report.
+Consideration #3: Look at Devices report

 This tool allows retailers to view different performance statistics across various devices.
 This is key because mobile Google Shopping ads generate higher and higher amounts of revenue year after year, thanks to the scrollable carousel on mobile devices.

-Consideration #4: Set device-optimized bids.
+Consideration #4: Set device-optimized bids

 For an extra layer of adjustments, you can maintain mobile traffic as a separate campaign.
 This allows you to set bids based on devices and purely based on items that you see performing better on mobile than on desktop.
-The same traffic doesn’t come from both desktop browsers and mobile browser; the number of ads, device screen, and internal optimization is all decisive factors in driving traffic.
+The same traffic doesn’t come from both desktop browsers and mobile browsers; the number of ads, device screens, and internal optimization is all decisive factors in driving traffic.

-Consideration #5: Optimized products titles.
+Consideration #5: Optimized product titles

 Product titles are the number one factor in optimizing your data for Google Shopping ads.
 80% of why an ad shows up in Google is because of a product title; the remaining 20% comprises other feed attributes like product descriptions and bidding.
 Product titles should ideally follow a natural flow that is similar across all products.
 They should also have keywords; while pure keywords aren’t too important in Google Shopping, these keywords are essentially key terms that derive from user search queries.
 However, avoid keyword stuffing at all costs because this could cause trust and approval issues down the line.
 Be descriptive enough to include all important attributes like size, color, and gender if applicable.
 However, keep in mind the character limit while writing.

-Consideration #6: Stick to character limits.
+Consideration #6: Stick to character limits

 While writing descriptions and product titles, it is crucial to keep well within the 150-character limit, ideally around 70 characters.
 This is because past 70 characters, a title gets truncated so you essentially only get those 70 characters to convincingly grab a customer’s attention.
 While crafting titles, keep them as close to search engine queries as possible to highly elevate your chances of showing up and then ranking as a relevant, trustworthy ad or product.

-Consideration #7: Product and Seller ratings are different.
+Consideration #7: Product and Seller ratings are different

 Google displays two types of star ratings: product ratings and seller ratings.
 Product ratings are what customers who have bought that product have to say about the quality of the product and possibly how accurate the ads were.
 Seller ratings have to do with the sellers’ customer service, delivery, packaging, and other determining factors.
 Both of these are crucial when trying to increase rankings, but seller ratings are more in a seller’s control primarily because they can make changes to strategy and logistics if required.

-Consideration #8: Use only clean images.
+Consideration #8: Use only clean images

 Google is highly particular about the images used in product ads, unlike text ads which don't need images.
-The company will disapprove products if they include anything that reduces the virtual genuineness of a product, like watermarks or heavily overlaid logos.
+The company will disapprove of products if they include anything that reduces the virtual genuineness of a product, like watermarks or heavily overlaid logos.
 Clean high-quality images against an all-white background are key to getting your ad listed in the first place and then moving up in the rankings.

-Consideration #9: Monitor Conversion Tracking.
+Consideration #9: Monitor Conversion Tracking

 Through Google Ads or Google Analytics, you can track purchase behavior and click-throughs for your online store.
 Ensure that your tracking code snippets are adjusted properly so transaction details are correctly recorded.
-Also, ensure that a tracking code is properly installed on your store to see where your traffic is coming from and if it has anything to do with your products ranking.
+Also, ensure that a tracking code is properly installed on your store to see where your traffic is coming from and if it has anything to do with your product ranking.

 Google Shopping ranking is the passport to a successful eCommerce online campaign and a surefire way to generate more leads and keep those conversion rates soaring high.